clamstew/jods/README.md

 ### `store(initialState: object)`

 Creates a reactive store object.
 Direct mutations are tracked.
+Uses signals internally for optimized fine-grained updates, only notifying subscribers that depend on changed properties.

 ### `json(store)`